 I understand the argument that “Superman doesn’t kill” and can agree with that.
 My issue is why, when, and how did he decide to not kill?
 In the comics?
 In the Christopher Reeve’s version?
 During Lois and Clark?
 On Smallville?
 My point is this Superman story was different and he had to come to that conviction in his own way.
 This was that way.
 He wasn’t full-blown Superman yet.
 He didn’t put on the tights and automatically know exactly the right thing to do.
 He knew one purpose in that moment and that was to protect innocent life that couldn’t protect themselves.
 This was a learning moment that he could build his values upon.
 The guttural yell he lets out after tells you that he didn’t take this action lightly and he felt like there was no other way.
 Come at me!

 29. Killmonger’s Death | Black Panther (2018)

-Usually when the villain dies, we aren’t left with heart break and it doesn’t feel this tragic.
+Usually, when the villain dies, we aren’t left with heartbreak and it doesn’t feel this tragic.
 Killmonger was right, like most good villains he showed the “good guys” their own flaws.
 What makes them the villain is that we don’t agree with how they go about it with the usual debauchery and loss of innocent life.
 Erik had every right to claim the throne and to help liberate his people after his father was killed and he was abandoned by his family.
-After successfully taking over as king of Wakanda, he set his master plan into motion, however, his pain went from simply wanting to liberate his people to building an empire.
+After successfully taking over as king of Wakanda, he set his master plan into motion, however, his pain went from simply wanting to liberate his people to build an empire.

-That is where I think the heart break and tragedy come in to his death.
-After a thrilling one on one battle, T’Challa was able to deliver the fatal blow, but was able to help Erik to a gorgeous view of the land they both love so much.
-We see that had circumstances been different these two could been brothers who worked together to make the world a better place for all.
+That is where I think the heartbreak and tragedy come into his death.
+After a thrilling one on one battle, T’Challa was able to deliver the fatal blow but was able to help Erik to a gorgeous view of the land they both love so much.
+We see that had circumstances been different these two could have been brothers who worked together to make the world a better place for all.

 28. “Would You Care to Step Outside” | Superman II (1980)